 - Yu-Gi-Oh!
 5D's has more of a universally agreed-upon list of filler, especially in the second season; The Crashtown arc, for instance, is to 5D's as the Noah saga was to the original.
 (Except for those who wanted to see the fate of a former-Dark Signer: Kiryu)

-- Team Taiyou is also considered this since no cards are released from their decks.
-Even moreso when they are not involved in WC 2011 game.
+- Team Taiyou is also considered this since no cards were released from their decksnote .
+Even moreso when they are not involved in the World Championship 2011 game.

 - Season 2 of Yu-Gi-Oh!
 GX had 52 episodes.
 A good quarter or more consisted of Duelist of the Week episodes with no relevance to the overarching plot, instead relying on Excuse Subplots (the Genex Tournament, Crowler and Bonaparte trying to groom a student into a celebrity duelist) to set up duels.
 A six episode mini-arc revolved around the students going on a field trip to Domino City, but aside from meeting Sartorius's sister and some backstory on him, it too was mostly filler, and could probably have been trimmed down into four or even three episodes.

 - The Noah arc's status as filler was lampshaded rather hilariously in the dub by Kaiba:

 - Soul Eater had a few hilarious fillers involving the character Excalibur, who's a filler-character, although he does come in on the last arc.